sandhyaparna/Data-Science/Tree Based Models/DecisionTree.md

 ## Algorithms
 #### ID3 (Iternative Dichotomizer)
-Greedy search using Information Gain (Binnary splitting of Continuous var) <br/>
+Greedy search using Entropy or Information Gain <br/>
 It creates good splits at top but dont consider what happens later on the splits <br/>
 Doesn't handle numeric attributes and missing values <br/>

 #### C4.5
 Gain ratio (Binnary splitting of Continuous var) <br/>
+Handles numeric attributes and missing values automatically using surrogate splits

 #### C5.0
+Uses less memory and builds smaller rulesets than C4.5 while being more accurate

 #### CART
 Twoing criteria (or) Gini Index (Binnary splitting of Continuous var) <br/>